Burgher arms

-The Council of Heraldry and Vexillology is in charge of supervising the granting and recording of non-noble arms in the French Community of Belgium.
+The Council of Heraldry and Vexillology supervises the granting and recording of non-noble arms in the French Community of Belgium.

 Burgher arms or commoners' arms, called Bürgerwappen in German, are coats of arms used by commoners, particularly the wealthy merchant class (burghers) in continental Europe since the Middle Ages and are distinct from the arms of the nobility.

 In some European countries, certain armorial bearings, i.e. the figures and devices displayed upon a coat of arms, were traditionally restricted to a particular social class (usually the nobility), e.g. the use of supporters in Great Britain, tinctures in Portugal or coronets in Sweden.
 Notwithstanding, in most countries outside the United Kingdom, any individual, family and community has usually been free to adopt arms and use them as they please, provided they refrain from wrongfully assuming the preexisting arms of another.
 In addition to burghers, peasants sometimes made use of this tradition.
 Arms of the clergy are classified as ecclesiastical heraldry.